gkiar/jhu-bme/README.md

 EN.580.694: Statistical Connectomics (Spring 2015, gkiar) (work is in another repo, https://github.com/Statistical-Connectomics-Sp15/coursework)

-If you have courses that you'd like to share your work for and possibly help out your peers, please send me a line to contribute!
+If you have courses and work that you'd like to share and possibly help out your peers, please send me an email to contribute containing the following:
+* Course Code (EN.###.###)
+* Course Name (Learning Things 101)
+* Semester Taken (Spring 2020)
+* A zip/tar/gzip file containing your work (myclass.zip)

+Your peers thank you!

 Cheers,
 G